 The more technical reason that most people choose to invest is inflationary pressures.
 Inflation is an economic concept that explains why the price of goods and services increases over time.

-So they manipulate the money supply and interest rates to control the inflation rate.
-Because the Fed continues to increase the number of dollars in circulation via an expansionary monetary policy, inflation will continue to occur, and prices will continue to rise.
+Because the Fed manipulates the money supply and interest rates to control the inflation rate, inflation will continue to occur, and prices will continue to rise.

 Investing has historically provided a way to outpace inflation and grow wealth.
 Although inflation has averaged close 3% per year over the last century, some investments have returned far more than that.
 In fact, the aggregate U.S. stock market has returned close to 10% per year, on average, over the last century.